 Gunung Palung National Park

-The flagship site; since 2007, Health In Harmony has collaborated with ASRI, an Indonesian-run organization, and communities around Gunung Palung National Park, to create and implement programs that support human health, economic development, and environmental conservation.
-These projects have reduced logging, increased wellbeing, regenerated the rainforest, and created a global warming solution that also lifts up local people.
+Since 2007, Health In Harmony has collaborated with ASRI, an Indonesian-run organization, and communities around Gunung Palung National Park, to create and implement programs that support human health, economic development, and environmental conservation.
+The projects at our flagship site have reduced logging, increased wellbeing, regenerated rainforest, and created a global warming solution that also lifts up local people.

 Bukit Baka Bukit Raya National Park